Lynn Breedlove

-Lynn Breedlove (also known as Lynnee Breedlove) is an American musician, writer, and performer who was born in Oakland, California.
+Lynn Breedlove is an American musician, writer, and performer who was born in Oakland, California.

 Early life

 Lynn Breedlove was born in and grew up in the San Francisco Bay Area during early childhood and then lived in Alameda and Oakland, California, as a teenager.
 His father was a high school teacher.
 His mother was a secretary who originally hailed from Germany.
 Breedlove was an only child.

 Tribe 8 and The Homobiles

 Breedlove is the queer founding member and lead singer of the San Francisco dyke punk band Tribe 8.
 The band's first single, "Pigbitch", was released on Harp records, run by Gina Harp in 1991.
 The second single, "There's a Dyke in the Pit", with Bikini Kill, 7 Year Bitch, and the Lucy Stoners was released by the queercore record label Outpunk in 1992, and later releases were on the independent record label Alternative Tentacles.
 The band appeared on film in A Gun for Jennifer and also performed in She's Real, Worse Than Queer, and Rise Above: A Tribe 8 Documentary by Tracy Flannigan.

 Breedlove has performed at the Michigan Womyn's Music Festival and criticized the festival's trans-exclusionary policies.
 Tribe 8 also played at the San Francisco Transgender March, multiple Ladyfests, and LGBT Pride Festivals, including Europride 2000 in Rome, Italy.

 In 2015, Breedlove returned to playing music with the emergence of his new band, The Homobiles, billed as a "queer-punk supergroup", with Ed Varga, founder of Homo A Gogo, songwriter Mya Byrne, Fureigh (former guitarist for The Shondes), Stephany Ashley (executive director of St. James Infirmary Clinic), and Corrie Bennett.